-Here are the top 10 Black Panther Facts For Kids which will provide you with a brief overview about this awesome cat.
+Here are the top 10 Black Panther Facts For Kids which will provide you with a brief overview of this awesome cat.

 - Black panthers have specific rosette patterns that are not visible due to their dark fur.

-- A leopard and jaguar black panthers has a speed of 58 km/h and 80 km/h, respectively.
+- A leopard and jaguar black panthers have a speed of 58 km/h and 80 km/h, respectively.

 - Black panthers are excellent and strongest tree climbers.

-- A jaguar black panther can drag a bull that double its own size in its jaws.
+- A jaguar black panther can drag a bull that doubles its size in its jaws.

 - Black panther leopards and jaguars are found in forests, grasslands, and wetlands.